Morteza-Asadi-Shalmaiy/Reid-fr/README.md

 dataset, generating novel cat face images from random noise.
-Training can be paused and resumed across multiple sessions using full checkpointing (model + optimizer state + loss history), and every epoch's sample grid is drawn from the same fixed latent vector so progress is directly comparable across the run — the backbone of the animated GIF below.
+Training can be paused and resumed across multiple sessions using full checkpointing (model + optimizer state + loss history), and every epoch's sample grid is drawn from the same fixed latent vector so progress is directly comparable across the run.

 ## Overview